Egbertjing/Egbertjing.github.io/_pages/about.md

   - /about.html
 ---

 As a final-year undergraduate student at the Hong Kong University of Science and Technology (HKUST), pursuing a main major in Data Science and Technology and a minor in Mathematics.
 Currently, I am working with [Haoran Li](https://hlibt.student.ust.hk/) on embedding inversion attack, advised by Prof. [Yangqiu Song](https://www.cse.ust.hk/~yqsong/) on [KnowComp Group](https://github.com/HKUST-KnowComp).
+I also working with [Ziyi Liu](https://sites.google.com/view/ziyiliu) on point cloud indexing, advised by Prof. [Xiaofang Zhou](https://sites.google.com/view/xiaofang-zhou) on [JC STEM Lab](https://cse.hkust.edu.hk/dsf/).

 Research Interest
 ======